Why Brands should sell on eBay and Amazon

 As a final observation, in my experience it is the smaller (and unfortunately smaller minded) manufacturers who have kittens about their products going on marketplaces.
 The larger brands are much more savvy.

 Some hard figures for you.
-In the past year I have sold 56 sleepytots, 30 of which were on eBay, 4 on amazon and 22 on hellobabydirect.co.uk.
-I think that this shows that any merchant that dismisses eBay and amazon is missing out on sales.
+In the past year I have sold 56 sleepytots, 30 of which were on eBay, 4 on Amazon and 22 on hellobabydirect.co.uk.
+I think that this shows that any merchant that dismisses eBay and Amazon is missing out on sales.